Alfred Schlemm: Eastern Front

 From February 1942, Schlemm was attached to the General Command of the 8th Air Corps (Generaloberst Wolfram Freiherr von Richthofen) on the Eastern Front, where he became Commander of Luftwaffen-Gefechtsverbande ("Battle Formation") Schlemm assigned to the XXXX Panzer Corps and the LVI Panzer Corps in General der Infanterie Gotthard Heinrici’s 4th Army.
 Schlemm became commander of the 1st Air Division in June 1942.

 In October 1942, he became Commanding General of the II Luftwaffe Field Corps on the Eastern Front.
 Schlemm's corps comprised four Luftwaffe Field Divisions and held the line from south of Nevel to the Dvina River east of Vitebsk, under the 3rd Panzer Army of Army Group Centre.
-In February and March 1943, the II Luftwaffe Field Corps participated in Operation Kugelblitz against the Soviet partisan northeast of Vitebsk.
+In February and March 1943, the II Luftwaffe Field Corps participated in Operation Kugelblitz against the Soviet partisans northeast of Vitebsk.
 On 6 October 1943, part of Schlemm's corps collapsed under a major Soviet attack, resulting in a 10-mile gap in the German lines and the abandonment of Nevel.
 The entire II Luftwaffe Field Corps fell back to new positions west of Gorodok.

 Italy

 Withdrawn from the line in November 1943, Schlemm's four divisions were attached to the LIII and IX Army Corps and were transferred to Italy.
 On 1 January 1944, Schlemm's headquarters staff, redesignated as 1st Parachute Corps, took control of a reserve force of 24,000 troops in the Rome area.
 They were initially dispatched from Rome to bolster the Winter Line along the Garigliano River, but soon Schlemm's corps were urgently transferred to oppose the Allied beachhead at Anzio (Operation Shingle).
 Schlemm led the German troops for three days until command formally passed to Generaloberst Eberhard von Mackensen, Commander-in-Chief of the 14th Army.
 The Corps fought at Anzio for the next three months.
 Schlemm was cited in the official Armed Forces Communiqué and received the Knight's Cross of the Iron Cross for his efforts.

 After the Winter Line was breached at Cassino and the Anzio bridgehead breakout, Schlemm's Corps joined the German withdrawal through central Italy.
-By August 1944, they were lodged in the Arno and Gothic Line defensive positions in the northern Apennines.
+By August 1944, they were lodged in the Arno and Gothic Line defensive positions in the northern Apennine Mountains.
 Schlemm relinquished command of the Corps to Generalleutnant Richard Heidrich.